 And beyond the garden fence is a vast moorland to explore, where they can climb to the top of a huge tor and feel the strength of wind or the sound of silence.
 Where they can sit and watch wild ponies play and the sun going to bed.
 The images also show a bond between two brothers growing day by day.
 This reminds me of the importance of family and fills me with recognition and gratitude for all my parents and siblings gave me growing up.

-At a time when half the world's population is becoming urbanised and knowing less and less about nature, and in a country where less than 10% of all children play in woodlands, countryside or heaths, I want to show with this work the importance of the natural world in children's lives, for health on all levels, as well as cognitive development and creativity.
+At a time when half the world's population is becoming urbanised and knowing less and less about nature, and in a country where less than 10% of all children play in woodlands, countryside or heaths, in a society when mobile phones and social media are an intrinsic part of most children's daily lives, I want to show with this work the importance of the natural world and animals in children's lives, for health on all levels, from physical to creative, but most of all on an emotional one.